Pavan-R-Kashyap/Capstone-Phase-02/README.md

 - Anti-reverse engineering techniques
 - Protection schemes like anti-viruses and sandboxes

-These PowerPoint presentations, "Phase 02 Review 1" and "Phase 02 Review 3," provide summaries of the work completed in the respective phases.
+These PowerPoint presentations, "Phase 02 Review 1" and "Phase 02 Review 3," provide summaries of the work completed in the respective parts.
 The final dissertation will be uploaded once it's been completed.

 ### DISCLAIMER!!